 English Placement Test - Currently not being offered

 The CTEP English PlacementTest is a three part test.
 It consists of a 30-minute Reading Comprehension portion (35 questions), a 20-minute Sentence Structure and Grammar portion (30 questions), and a 15-minute Sentence and Syntax Skills portion (40 questions).
 Your English course placement is a combination of these scores.
 Students should reserve 2 hours to complete this test.

 The CTEP Reading Comprehension portion will also place you into your reading course.
 A high score on this assessment can also be used to fulfill your reading requirement for graduation.

-Math Placement Tests
+Math Placement Tests - Currently not being offered